-Calculate how much child tax credit you are entitled to receive in the 2016-17 tax year.
+Calculate how much child tax credit you are entitled to receive in the 2017-18 tax year.

-You can claim child tax credits if you are responsible for at least one child or young person.
+Child tax credits can top up your income if you are responsible for at least one child or young person.
 You don't have to be working to claim.
-Child tax credits will be paid for:

-You may be eligible for just one element or for a few different elements, depending on your family circumstances.
+You may be eligible for just the family element and child element or for a few different elements, depending on your family circumstances.

 |Child tax credit|

-|Child Tax Credit elements||Maximum amount paid for 2016 - 17|
+|Child Tax Credit elements||Maximum amount paid for 2017 - 18|

 |Family element – the basic element for families responsible for one or more children||£545|